TomNicholas/FROST/README.md

 ## Motivation

 **Context:**
-The best way to store and distribute access to big scientific datasets is via [ARCO data](https://medium.com/pangeo/step-by-step-guide-to-building-a-big-data-portal-e262af1c2977) in S3-compatible storage.
+The best way to store and provide access to big scientific datasets is via [ARCO data](https://medium.com/pangeo/step-by-step-guide-to-building-a-big-data-portal-e262af1c2977) in S3-compatible cloud object storage.
 We now have scalable cloud-optimised formats that are version-controlled at rest in object storage (particularly [Icechunk](https://icechunk.io/) for arrays and [Iceberg](https://iceberg.apache.org/) for tables).
 This is _huge_, as even dynamically-updated datasets can now be distributed via raw S3, with no other server needed.
-All the data providers who are paying attention are about to put their data in these formats, and then they will all immediately try to advertise the S3 URLs to the world via ad-hoc data catalogs.
+All the data providers who are paying attention are about to put their data in these formats, and then they will try to advertise the S3 URLs to the world via ad-hoc data catalogs.

-**Problem: Everyone's catalogs are disconnected from everyone else's**.
+**Problem: ⛓️‍💥 Everyone's catalogs are disconnected from everyone else's ⛓️‍💥**.

 This means:
 - No cross-org discoverability (e.g. NASA catalog users won't see NOAA datasets or vice versa).
 - No cross-org tracking of updates (e.g. NOAA datasets derived directly from NASA datasets won't automatically know if the NASA datasets have been updated upstream).
-- Risk of "catalog wars" where platform services compete to make more and more comprehensive "meta-catalogs" which merely track (outdated) links to other orgs' data in S3.
+- Risk of "catalog wars" where platform services compete to make more and more comprehensive "meta-catalogs" which merely track (outdated) links to other orgs' data.
 - Risk that if one platform does win everyone might feel locked in to it via the social network effect.

 **Solution: Federated catalog protocol with cross-org publish-subcribe model.**